HubRise/website/content/apps/uber-eats/en/receive-orders.md

 When the status of an order changes to `cancelled` in HubRise, Uber Eats Bridge notifies Uber Eats that the order is `Cancelled`.
 This can be done at any time, even after the order has been accepted.

-When the status of an order changes to `awaiting_shipment`, Uber Eats Bridge notifies Uber Eats that the order is ready for delivery.
+When the status of an order changes to `awaiting_shipment`, Uber Eats Bridge notifies Uber Eats that the order is `Ready`.
 Marking orders ready only affects orders delivered by Uber.
 For such orders, the effects are identical to pressing the **Order Ready** button on the Uber Eats tablet:

 1. If Uber has not yet dispatched a driver because the preparation time did not run out, this will let Uber know that it can dispatch a driver immediately.
 2. It improves preparation time predictions for future orders.